-Behavioral change in a cat is highly dependent upon the type of injury that it sustained.
+Behavioral change in a cat is highly dependent upon the type of injury that she sustained.
 The emotional signs exhibited by a cat that has been intentionally mishandled or abused can vary greatly from those found in a cat that has been hurt in a fight, or a cat that has hurt itself by accident.
 For your own protection and for the welfare of your cat and of cats in general, it is important to learn how to read, interpret and react to those signs.

-Types of Behaviors
+Types of behaviors

 The two most common types of responses in injured cats include aggression and hiding in silence.
 Aggression, though dangerous for humans and other animals, is easy to identify.
 For instance, an injured cat will often bite or scratch defensively when approached

 To minimize injury, cat owners should keep their cats indoors, especially when living in a densely populated area with nearby roads, or, in the opposite case, when living in an area that is remote but roamed by large amounts of wildlife and thus natural predators to the cat.
 If the cat is allowed outdoors, it is recommended to install a cat door and provide a "safe spot" so the cat can quickly retreat when faced with a threat.

 Finally, to lure a cat out of hiding, it is recommended to tempt the cat with its favorite food or treat, all the while communicating in a calm and composed voice.
-If the cat is too injured to move or cannot be reached safely, contact your local animal authorities whose training, equipment and commitment to animal welfare make them ideal partners in retrieving a scared or injured pet.
+If the cat is too injured to move or cannot be reached safely, contact your local animal authorities whose training, equipment, and commitment to animal welfare make them ideal partners in retrieving a scared or injured pet.

 Oftentimes an injured cat will be frightened and in pain, and thus non-cooperative.
-In this case, it is important to reassure the cat in a calm and composed voice and to approach it slowly and cautiously.
-A blanket or towel may help restrain the cat while attempting to move it into a carrier.
+In this case, it is important to reassure the cat in a calm and composed voice and to approach her slowly and cautiously.
+A blanket or towel may help restrain the cat while attempting to move her into a carrier.
 It is highly advised to wear gloves when seeking to restrain and move an aggressive cat.